davidnabergoj/bootplot/README.md

-# Bootstrap your plot
+# Bootplot: bootstrap your plot

-**Bootstrap your plot** is a library that lets you easily visualize uncertainty.
-You only need to provide a function that generates a plot from your data and pass it to `bootstrapped_plot`.
+**Bootplot** is a library that lets you easily visualize uncertainty.
+You only need to provide a function that generates a plot from your data and pass it to `bootplot`.
 This will generate a static image and an animation of your data uncertainty.

 The method works by resampling the original dataset and plotting each bootstrapped sample.